simonwm/tacco_examples/README.md

 ## Setup snakemake

 In case you do not have `snakemake` set up already, you can follow the [snakemake instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or just install a new environment in your existing `conda` setup using `conda env create -f workflow/envs/snakemake_env.yml`
 NB: While `snakemake` recommends to install `mamba` as drop in replacement for `conda` in the conda base environment, it does also work with regular `conda` by specifying the additional command line arguments `--use-conda --conda-frontend conda` to `snakemake`.
-It just takes a while longer to get the individual environments set up, so we also recommend to use `mamba`.
+It just used to take a while longer to get the individual environments set up with older conda versions, so we also recommend to use `mamba` or a [recent version of conda](https://conda.org/blog/2023-11-06-conda-23-10-0-release).

 ## Run examples